ayo-codes/churchviews-svelte/tasks.md

 - added chart for getting number of churches per geographical province
 - added pie charts
 - added chart for getting number of churches per denomination
-- added system to help user select the chart , but not fully working yet
+- added system to help user select the chart if they are selecting by denomination

+version 0.6.1
+- testing image upload page function